EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 # Mr.Gee: Your Personalized AI-Language Learning Bot 🤖

 ❤ If you like this bot, and you want to try more experimental functions.
-You can find newest version and try it on my Blog
+You can find the newest version and try it on my Blog

 [Click here](https://www.garyhou2023.info) 🖱

 Look at how it works with Chat-GPT3.5    [Click here](https://chat.openai.com/share/386cf3d7-bf55-4a00-a147-a974b5d40dd2) 🖱

-To save your token, I strongly recommend you use Mr.Gee-word.txt  🖱  It only costs 474 tokens.
+To save your token, I strongly recommend you use GPT3.5-API-FAST.txt  🖱  It only costs 474 tokens.

 It is a streamlined version of Mr.Gee, designed exclusively for vocabulary analysis.
 Its primary advantages are speed and efficiency, enabling you to save your tokens.